-In particular, students are responsible for the delivery of manuscript draft and project materials to each signatory, allowing one week for review by each person.
-In addition, extra time should be allocated for the student to make any corrections or revisions the thesis committee may require.
+In particular, students are responsible for the delivery of manuscript draft and project proposal to each signatory in the semester prior to the student’s final semester (Semester Five), allowing one week for review by each person.
 Moreover, the thesis committee will probably need additional meetings if revision of the proposal is deemed necessary.
-If after a semester of review the student’s thesis draft or project proposal is not accepted by their thesis committee, a letter will be written to the student noting the final determination of the committee and summarizing the reasons for this determination.
-A copy of this letter will be held on file in the department office, along with a copy of the thesis proposal,and the student will not be permitted to continue in the MFA program.
+If within a semester of initial review the student’s thesis draft or project proposal is not accepted by their thesis committee, a letter will be written to the student noting the final determination of the committee and summarizing the reasons for this determination.
+A copy of this letter will be held on file in the department office, along with a copy of the thesis proposal, and the student will not be permitted to continue in the MFA program.
 Students may request a meeting with the director of graduate studies for clarification.

 The MFA at DMS is a three-year program.
 In order to graduate within the stipulated time frame students are required to organize their time and resources carefully.
 This includes keeping the DMS administration informed of progress or lack thereof.
 Students are strongly advised to consult with their faculty advisor to ensure that course selections (electives) meet DMS course elective requirements, especially during semesters that have no DMS internal requirements (semester 3, for example).
 Furthermore, students are strongly encouraged to make use of the summer break between semesters 4 and 5 to ensure timely (6 semester) completion of all the steps leading to graduation.

 The following sections outline the flow through the 6 semester program (S1 to S6), listing mandatory courses and events.